 You think that’s everything?
 Well a recent international survey showed that plenty of other things go on in bathrooms all over the world.
 The workplace bathroom provides a haven for all sorts of activity.
 In this day and age where smoking is about one of the most socially unacceptable things you can do, it seems that some people still sneak off for a fag in the bathroom at work.
 More significantly perhaps, people use the bathroom as a place of sanctuary, with people owning up to taking power naps in the bathroom, to take some time out either to think, or to calm down from workplace frustrations, and even to cry.
 It is now also common for people to sneak a ‘toilet-break’ in so that they can access something or someone on their phone in strict office places.

 So What don’t we do in the Bathroom?

-Be sure you have the perfect bathroom suite to suit the way you use your bathroom by checking out our extensive range here at Bella bathrooms that are certain to suit every style and personality!
+Be sure you have the perfect new bathroom suite to suit the way you use your bathroom by checking out our extensive range here at Bella Bathrooms that are certain to suit every style and personality!